-Standard 10: Continuous School and District Improvement - Special education director candidates demonstrates knowledge of the use of data to create a continuous school improvement plan act as agents of continuous school and district improvement to promote each student's the academic success and well-being of each student.
+Standard 10: Continuous School and District Improvement - Special education directors act as agents of continuous school and district improvement to promote each student's academic success and well-being.

 - 10(a) The special education director understands continuous improvement to engage in evidence based planning, implementation, and educational trends to improve outcomes for all students. - 10(b) The special education director knows how to make schools within the district more effective for all students, teachers, staff, families, and the community.